 Pain After Working Out

-Unfortunately, developing soreness may occur as you start your new exercise regimen.
-You are so motivated to shed some holiday pounds that you are working out so much that you are now sore in a place that you never have before.
+Developing soreness after starting a new workout regimen is normal.
+You’re so motivated to shed some holiday pounds that you are working out so much that you are now sore in a place that you have never been before.

 Our physical therapists will consider your injury history, current pain, the joint’s range of motion, your flexibility, and your muscle strength and endurance.
 Treatments such as dry needling, video analysis, cupping, stretching, neuromuscular retraining, functional training, and strengthening will help you return to your regimen.